-‘Jersey Shore’ Star Snooki’s Cancer Scare After Pap Smear
+‘Jersey Shore’ Star Snooki’s Cancer Diagnosis

 'Jersey Shore' star Nicole Polizzi, also known as Snooki.
 Source: Shutterstock